Ykarakoti77/NoteIt/README.md

-NoteIt is a Note taking app built with react js material UI
+NoteIt is a Note taking app built with React js and material UI